 The application writes the TWSTA bit to one when it desires to become a master on the Two-wire Serial Bus.
 The TWI hardware checks if the bus is available, and generates a START condition on the bus if it is free.
 However, if the bus is not free, the TWI waits until a STOP condition is detected, and then generates a new START condition to claim the bus Master status.
-TWSTA is cleared by the TWI hardware when the START condition has been transmitted.
+TWSTA must be cleared by software when the START condition has been transmitted.